Growing up I barely spoke outside the house. I knew that I should speak but could not, even though I wanted desperately to fit in.

 ADHD is most often diagnosed in childhood or adolescence, although the symptoms of ADHD can persist into adulthood.
 ADHD is sometimes diagnosed alongside autism.Read more

 Anorexia Nervosa is a severe eating disorder that affects women and men.
-Autistic women are much more likely to develop anorexia than non-autistic women.Read more
+Research has shown that autistic women are much more likely to develop anorexia than non-autistic women.Read more

-Anxiety is a mental health problem that is common in adults and children with autism.
+Anxiety is a mental health problem that is common in both autistic adults and autistic children.
 Anxiety can have a big impact on daily life, for example coping at school or at work.Read more

 Depression is a mental health problem that is common in autistic people.
 Depression can have a big impact on daily life and can lead to suicidal thoughts.Read more

-Epilepsy is more common in autistic people than in the general population with symptoms most likely to develop in the teenage years.Read more
+Epilepsy is more common in autistic people than in the general population with symptoms most likely to develop during the teenage years.Read more

 Learning disability is a lifelong disorder diagnosed in childhood.
 Around 4 in 10 autistic people have a learning disability.Read more